typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

 When is existential OK?
 -----------------------

-Despite the limitation implied by the error above, there are functions that can be written on the existential version.
-Here’s the simplest:
+Despite the limitation implied by the error above, there *are* useful functions that can be written on the existential version.
+Here’s one of the simplest:

 ```scala
 def mlength(xs: MList): Int =